gpg/gpg4win/doc/README-BETA-en.txt

 of Gpg4win 2.0.
 The 1.9.X releases represent the
 beta-cycle.
 Once this cycle is finished, version
 2.0 will be released.

+For changes compared to previous beta release see bottom of this document.

 Feedback welcome!
   Please let us know whether your tests of Gpg4win 1.9